IELTS Speaking part 3 has about 3 to 6 questions and you need to give detailed answers.

 2. How have shopping habits changed over recent years?

 3. Do you think shopping habits are likely to change in the future?

 Let’s have a look at question 3

 ‘Do you think shopping habits are likely to change in the future?’

 This question asks for your opinion and also asks for a prediction about the future.

-- Example: For instance, if I want to buy books, a new PC, clothing or just about anything, it’s often much cheaper and quicker to buy on Amazon, there are options to pay with Apple Pay or Bitcoin when buying online too.
-Another thing is that very few people use cash now when buying stuff in bricks and mortar stores as shopping is becoming more efficient and digital.
+Example: For instance, if I want to buy books, a new PC, clothing or just about anything, it’s often much cheaper and quicker to buy on Amazon, there are options to pay with Apple Pay or Bitcoin when buying online too.
+Another thing is that very few people use cash now as shopping is becoming more efficient and digital.
 In the near future, I think shoppers won’t be carrying paper cash.

 In part 3 of the IELTS speaking test don’t worry too much about using highly advanced vocabulary or formal words.
-Of course, you need to have a good level of vocabulary as this is being assessed but the main point of Part 3 speaking is to give a longer detailed answer, with some examples and reasons.
-Also make sure you stay on topic.
+Of course, you need to have a good range of vocabulary as this is being assessed, but the main point of Part 3 speaking is to give a long detailed answer, with some examples and reasons.
+Also, make sure you stay on topic.

-Tip: Give an opinion with detail, give reasons , give examples and stay on topic.
+Remember: Give an opinion with detail, explain it and give an example.
+Try to stay on topic.